Codesai/website/_i18n/es/_posts/2024-03-21-crazy--portfolio-kata.md

 We created this short legacy code kata to practice dependency breaking, testing and refactoring techniques.
 It's called the Crazy Portfolio kata.

-It is part of a legacy code course, that we are launching next month.
+It is part of a legacy code course that we are launching next month.
 We're currently working on this kata on the deliberate practice sessions we are doing with [Audiense](https://es.audiense.com/)'s developers.

-The kata has many things to make legacy code lovers happy: side effects, nasty nested conditionals, no documentations, lots of duplication, dead code and interesting boundary conditions.
+The kata has many things to make legacy-code lovers happy: side effects, nasty nested conditionals, no documentation, lots of duplication, dead code and interesting boundary conditions.

 This is the TypeScript's code to whet your appetite: